 (b) the officer constituting a notifying authority,

-discloses, in good faith, the fact that the officer has made an allegation to the Commission or the details of an allegation that the officer has made to the Commission, no civil or criminal liability attaches to the State, a Minister, the notifying authority or the principal officer or officer by reason of that disclosure.
+discloses, in good faith, the fact that the officer has made an allegation to the Commission or the Public Sector Commissioner or the details of an allegation that the officer has made to the Commission or the Public Sector Commissioner, no civil or criminal liability attaches to the State, a Minister, the notifying authority or the principal officer or officer by reason of that disclosure.

 [Section 220, formerly section 54, renumbered as section 220 by No. 78 of 2003 s.
-35(1).]
+35(1); amended by No. 35 of 2014 s.
+28.]

 221. Protection for compliance with this Act